 There is no global standard regarding how energy conversion is calculated from the number of steps.
 There are numerous models which differ, among other things, with respect to the input data used and the quality of the results.
 Simple models consider only the number of steps, while more complex models also consider inputs such as speed and route.

 For us at Well One it is important to perform the energy calculation directly on our platform.
 We do this to maintain the integrity of the Health Score and the challenges we run on our platform.
 It would be unfavourable to use Tracker X instead of Tracker Y because Tracker X’s energy model is “more generous” in energy calculation.

 As part of our activity, we therefore regularly work on energy models and choose the best possible one.

-You can delete your tracked workout directly on the Well One mobile app (iPhone, Android) or via the website (www.welloneapp.com):
+You can delete your tracked workout directly on the Well One mobile app (iPhone, Android) on the trash icon/delete button.

-The Well One mobile app is available for iPhone and for Android smartphones in 14 languages (English (US), English (UK), German, French, French Canadian, Italian, Dutch, Polish, Spanish, Brazilian Portuguese, Russian, Korean, Japanese and Chinese) from respective app stores.
+The Well One mobile app is available for iPhone and for Android smartphones in 15 languages (English (US), English (UK), German, French, French Canadian, Italian, Dutch, Polish, Spanish, Brazilian Portuguese, Russian, Korean, Japanese, Simplified Chinese and Traditional Chinese from respective app stores.